ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - Change the delivery types in the bill table order_type column. they should be online, telephone, hotel.
 You should change the underlying generate data accordingly.

 - There will be issues with dishes with no ingredients.
 Just restrict it somehow.
 Otherwise its a headache with queries.

+- Make sure that the delivered column in attended_by is never null.
+Otherwise we will have issues.